-Single-use (disposable), fluid-resistant or impermeable apron that covers the torso to the level of the mid-calf should be used if Ebola patients have vomiting or diarrhea.
-An apron provides additional protection against exposure of the front of the body to body fluids or excrement.
+Single-use (disposable), fluid-resistant or impermeable apron that covers the torso to the level of the mid-calf should be used if have vomiting or diarrhea.
+An apron provides additional protection against exposure of the front of the body to excrement.
 If a PAPR will be worn, consider selecting an apron that ties behind the neck to facilitate easier removal during the doffing procedure